-3.4.1 The choice of scales should depend upon the navigational requirements of international shipping and the need to provide a coherent and logical scheme of charts for a route or for port entry.
-Although the precise structure of the scheme may vary from area to area, reflecting different hydrographic and navigational requirements, it will usually be possible to identify the navigational purposes for INT charts:
+- 3.4.1 The choice of scales should depend upon the navigational requirements of international shipping and the need to provide a coherent and logical scheme of charts for a route or for port entry.
+Although the precise structure of the scheme may vary from area to area, reflecting different hydrographic and navigational requirements, it will usually be possible to identify the navigational purposes for INT charts: - Berthing.

-• Berthing.
 Detailed data to aid berthing, at very large scales.
-It will often be appropriate to include these as inset plans on Harbour charts.

-• Harbour.
-To Generally at scales larger than 1: 30 000 these will provide for port entry, and navigating within ports, harbours, anchorages, bays, rivers and canals.
-For paper charts, generally at scales larger than 1:30 000.
+It will often be appropriate to include these as inset plans on Harbour charts. - Harbour.
+To Generally at scales larger than 1: 30 000 these will-provide for port entry, and navigating within ports, harbours, anchorages, bays, rivers and canals.
+Generally at scales larger than 1:30 000.
 Sometimes the largest scale equivalent national charts will be followed; sometimes the smaller of such scales will be adequate for the International series, since it is in harbour plans that the national information document role of nautical charts is most clearly seen.

-• Approach.
+- Approach.
 To provide Generally at scales between 1:30 000 and 75 000 for navigating in the approaches to ports, in major channels or through intricate or congested waters.
-For paper charts, generally at scales between 1:30 000 and 1:75 000.
+Generally at scales between 1:30 000 and 1:75 000.
 Such areas may well contain complicated traffic routeing measures.
-Uncomplicated port approaches should not warrant the provision of separate approach charts; in such cases, the harbour charts should be schemed with sufficient sea-room offshore to permit the safe transfer by the user from the appropriate chart of the coastal series.
+Uncomplicated port approaches should not warrant the provision of separate approach charts; in such cases, the harbour charts should be schemed with sufficient sea-room offshore to permit the safe transfer by the user from the appropriate chart of the coastal series. - Coastal.

-• Coastal.
 To provide for coastal navigation and coastal shipping routes.
-It is desirable, but not essential, that a continuous coastal series should have a uniform scale since this offers a number of advantages to:

-- the navigator in being presented with a common display along a route and, for paper chart usage, in transferring fixes; - the cartographer in compiling the overlaps of paper charts and in achieving 'horizontal consistency' along ENC cell boundaries; and - the database manager in facilitating the creation of a seamless database for the Navigational Purpose.
+It is desirable, but not essential, that a continuous coastal series should have a uniform scale since this offers a number of advantages to: - the navigator in being presented with a common display along a route and in transferring fixes; - the cartographer in compiling the overlaps; and - the database manager in facilitating the creation of a seamless database for the Navigational Purpose.

-For paper charts, generally at scales between 1:75 000 and 350 000, for coastal navigation.
-Where a national chart series has-Many national series have two continuous coverage coastal scales-series;, usually the smaller scale will be adequate for the needs of international shipping.
-It is desirable, but not essential, that a continuous coastal series should have a uniform scale since this offers advantages to the navigator in transferring fixes; the cartographer in compiling the overlaps; and it may also facilitate the creation of a scamless database for Electronic Navigational Charts (ENCs).
+Generally at scales between 1:75 000 and 350 000, for seastal navigation.
+Where a national chart series has Many national series have two continuous coverage coastal scales series; usually the smaller scale will be adequate for the needs of international shipping.
+It is decirable, but not occential, that a continuous coastal series should have a uniform scale since this offers advantages to the navigator in transferring fixes; the cartegrapher in compiling the everlape; and it may also facilitate the creation of a seamlose database for Electronic Navigational Charts (ENCs).
 In some areas, however, it may be desirable to have intermediate scales to meet the needs of a large volume of offshore traffic or to give overall cover to extensive offshore shoal areas or outlying island groups.